-All samples met the appropriate standard for the following dissolved metals: arsenic, cadmium, chromium, copper, lead, mercury, selenium, and zinc.
-Some samples of metals in Marana Flats had to be shifted upstream due to drying conditions and lack of flow at time of sampling.
+All samples tested over the four years have met the appropriate standard for the following dissolved metals: arsenic, cadmium, chromium, copper, lead, mercury, selenium, and zinc.

 AQUATIC WILDLIFE: Fish

 Fish can serve as effective indicators of river health because they live for several years and vary in their tolerance to pollution.
 Historically, the Santa Cruz River supported several native fish species: Gila Topminnow, Gila Chub, Desert Sucker, Sonora Sucker, Longfin Dace, and a pupfish species that went extinct when the river ceased to flow year-round.
 There is no standard for abundance or diversity of fish.
 The results from the 2013 water year will serve as a baseline for measuring change in subsequent years.